Interview Scheduling Agent

 This is not an isolated incident.
 Current surveys show 35 percent of recruiter working time goes into scheduling coordination - not into conversations, not into candidate assessment, not into relationship building, but into logistics.
 For panel interviews with three to five participants, the problem compounds: when each participant has 60 percent of their calendar free, the statistical probability of everyone being available simultaneously falls below 8 percent per hourly slot.
 In practice, roughly three realistic options remain per week - before accounting for time zones, room availability, accommodation requirements, or visa-dependent participants.

 The cost is asymmetric.
 42 percent of applicants withdraw because scheduling takes too long.
 61 percent of candidates accept the first offer they receive.
 Average cost per hire across Europe ranges from EUR 4,000 to EUR 6,000 (USD 4,400-6,600).
-Every day of delay increases vacancy cost plus replacement cost plus re-engagement of dropped candidates.
-A single short-notice cancellation in a panel interview triggers a chain reaction: four additional calendars must be re-coordinated, and rescheduling typically takes longer than original planning because new blockers have built up.
+Every day of delay raises the vacancy cost, the eventual replacement cost and the effort of re-engaging dropped candidates.
+A single short-notice cancellation in a panel interview triggers a chain reaction: four more calendars have to be re-coordinated, and rescheduling usually takes longer than the original planning because new blockers have built up.

 Why EU AI Act Annex III(4)(a) Reclassifies This as High-Risk